asalda/FiCUS/README.md

 > %run -i ficus.py
 ```

 When the code runs successfully, the terminal will print the name of the INPUT file, as well as the input parameters selected in the CONFIGURATION file.
 Succesfull fits will prompt the quote `# done!` when the process is finished.
-A typical console interface can be like this:
+A typical console interface would be like this:
 ```
 > python3.7 ficus.py CDFS017345 3.6052